Kartik8Dwivedi/pw-mock-02/03/README.md

 3) 1 Global context.
 4) Infinite function contexts.
 5) Each function call creates a new execution context, even a call to itself.

+For more better understanding, refer to the attached document.